torvalds/linux/Documentation/sound/hd-audio/intel-multi-link.rst

 DMA control uses the existing LOSIDV register.

-Changes include additional descriptions for enumeration that were not present in earlier generations.
+Changes include additional descriptions for enumeration that were analt present in earlier generations.

 - multi-link synchronization: capabilities in LCAP.LSS and control in LSYNC